Skip to main content

 The Role of Peptide Therapies in System Recalibration

-From a perspective, interventions should aim to restore the body’s own regulatory feedback loops.
+From a systems biology perspective, interventions should aim to restore the body’s own regulatory feedback loops.
 This is where peptide therapies become particularly relevant.
 Peptides are short chains of amino acids that act as signaling molecules, often with a high degree of specificity and a favorable safety profile.
 Growth hormone secretagogues, for example, offer a more physiological approach to addressing age-related somatopause (decline in growth hormone) than direct replacement with recombinant human growth hormone (rhGH).

 How Do Growth Hormone Peptides Work?